 All ten MA programmes have a common structure.
-In addition to the pre-sessional course, each MA student is required to successfully complete three (3.0) units.
+In addition to the pre-sessional course, each MA student is required to successfully complete three (3.0) units, plus a 10,000 word dissertation on a topic related to his or her specialisation.
 Year-long courses are worth 1.0 units, while single-term courses are worth 0.5 units.
 A student will thus complete between three and six taught courses during his or her MA programme.

 Each student is required to take at least two units associated with his or her specialised MA.
 Associated courses are listed in the “Structure” section of each specialisation.
 The third unit may be completed in a number of ways:

 - By selecting a course or courses from the Law postgraduate course list

 - By selecting a complementary postgraduate course offered by other SOAS departments, subject to approval by the MA Programme Convenor